Net5F/AmalgamEngine/README.md

 ### Features
 **Unsolicited feature PRs will not be reviewed.
 Please ask about the feature plan before working on a feature.**

 Collaboration is very welcome!
 That being said, there is a fairly solid vision for the near-future of this engine.
-If you would like to contribute expertise or take ownership over a feature on the roadmap, please make a post [on the discussion board](https://github.com/Net5F/AmalgamEngine/discussions/categories/feature-development).
+If you would like to contribute expertise or take ownership over a feature on the roadmap, please [join the discord](https://discord.gg/EA2Sg3ar74).